Port Pirie Regional Council area

 Analysis of the individual income levels in Port Pirie Regional Council area in 2016 compared to South Australia shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in Port Pirie Regional Council area and South Australia were:
+The major differences between the weekly income of the local workers in Port Pirie Regional Council area and South Australia were:

 - A larger percentage of local workers who earned $400 - $499 (7.6% compared to 5.9%)